 Beyond this, the quality of your content (and how many errors your content has) will definitely have an impact on your SEO efforts and your ability to rank.
 This may be a direct impact by Google penalizing you for errors, or it may be an indirect impact caused by, for example, other websites refusing to link to you because they don’t want to link to sites that are full of errors.

 Luckily, there are a number of tools that you can use to make your writing cleaner.
 One of our favorites is the free Grammarly Chrome extension, which instantly marks errors while you type.
-Though it doesn’t seem to integrate with Google Docs, the tool will flag errors once you paste your text into your content management system or other text window.

 6. Read for consistency and clarity.

 Beyond editing for obvious errors, it’s also important to look at your content through a lens of consistency and clarity.